itchakhun/Lesson-React-Native/README.md

-This Repo is only learning aim!
+This Repo has come up with the aim of learing React-Native.